-All homeowners should understand how garage doors work so that they can recognize when there is a problem.
+All homeowners should understand how garage doors work to recognize when there is a problem.
 Varying styles of garage doors might have different parts.
 However, the most common garage doors usually have the same pieces and operate similarly.

-When your garage door is not working properly, it could compromise the safety of your home and family.
+When your garage door is not working correctly, it could compromise the safety of your home and family.
 Here is a brief overview of how garage doors work.
-This way, you can best understand all the aspects of your Atlanta home and maintain your house’s security.
+This will help you best understand all the aspects of your Atlanta home and maintain its security.

 Raised Panel Garage Door Parts

-Raised panel garage doors are the most common types of doors you will find on many homes.
-Usually, these doors have similar parts and operate in the same fashion.
-When looking at the door from the inside, you will notice a number of tracks and pieces of hardware.
+Raised panel garage doors are the most common type of door found in many homes.
+They usually have similar parts and operate in the same fashion.
+Looking at the door from the inside, you will notice several tracks and pieces of hardware.
 Securely fasten your mounting hardware and support brackets to the ceiling of your garage.

 Typically, the frame features two curved tracks on either side.
 The garage door slides on them when you open it.
 An emergency release rope can be located near the front of your door.
-This means you may safely operate the garage door when there is no power.
+This means you may safely operate the garage door without power.

 Torsion Springs vs. Extension Springs

-Despite what many think, the springs on the door do most of the work, as opposed to the pulley system and operator (a device you might find near the center of your garage’s ceiling).
-Depending on the type of spring you might have on your garage door, the opening and closing functions might work a little differently.
+Despite what many think, the door’s springs do most of the work, as opposed to the pulley system and operator (a device you might find near the center of your garage’s ceiling).
+Depending on the type of spring you have on your garage door, the opening and closing functions might work a little differently.

 The torsion spring, found horizontally above your door, relaxes and expands as you open and close your garage door.
 When the door opens, the springs unwind, transferring energy to lift the door.
 The opposite reaction happens when the door closes.

-You’ll see extension springs on either side of your door on the containment cables.
+On the containment cables, you’ll see extension springs on either side of your door.
 They attach to the bottom of the door’s corners.
 As the garage door closes, these cables stretch.
-So when the door opens, the springs tighten to bring the door up.
+So when the door opens, the springs tighten to raise it.

-Typically, the operator of the garage ensures that the door will not go slamming down to the ground.
-Both systems need to work properly in order to safely and efficiently raise and lower your garage door.
+Typically, the garage operator ensures that the door does not slam down to the ground.
+Both systems must work properly to safely and efficiently raise and lower your garage door.

 What to Look for in Damage

-Due to the different pieces that make up a garage door, it is important to have good garage door maintenance.
-Most garage doors rely so heavily on springs.
-Therefore, these pieces of metal can wear away over time.
+Due to the different pieces that make up a garage door, good garage door maintenance is important.
+Most garage doors rely heavily on springs, which can wear away over time.
 Especially for extension springs, it is important to make sure that these springs are not eroding or losing their slack.
 Either could result in your garage door not working properly.

-When considering how garage doors work, it is also important to grease the tracks in which the door slides well.
+When considering how garage doors work, it is also important to grease the tracks where the door slides well.
 Does your garage make a horrible screeching sound when you open and close it?
 Then you probably need to have these tracks greased.
-Notice that any hinges or mounting pieces are coming loose?
-Tighten them well to assure the utmost safety for you and your family.
+Notice that any hinges or mounting pieces are coming loose.
+Tighten them well to ensure the utmost safety for you and your family.